robitalec/statistical-rethinking-colearning-2022/notes/04-notes.md

 Include a higher order polynomial term to add a curvature to the linear model.
 These models are geocentric and symmetrical, which generally doesn't match scientific background or theory.
-They are also very error prone ourside of the scope of the data.
+They are also very error prone outside of the scope of the data.

 Note: It is always an improvement of fit to include another polynomial term.